ucphhpc/docker-migrid/doc/source/sections/getting-started/case-studies/rocky8.rst

 Goal
 ----
-We needed a full-blown setup for running some SSHFS performance benchmarks on an internet host and decided to do so on Rocky 8.5, which comes with a number of throughput and crypto performance optimizations compared to our usual CentOS 7 platforms.
+We needed a full-blown setup for running some SFTP/SSHFS performance benchmarks on an internet host and decided to do so on Rocky 8, which comes with a number of throughput and crypto performance optimizations compared to our legacy CentOS 7 platforms.

+In the meantime we have added support for Rocky 9 as well and intend to go with that distro for our own sites.
+So the use of 8 here is mainly historical and not a specific limitation.

 Overview
 --------